jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_ii.rst

         else:
             return False

-  still green.
+  all the tests are still green.
 I remove the other statements

   .. code-block:: python